bcvery1/tilepix/CONTRIBUTING.md

 When creating a pull request, please add yourself to the contributors file (if you're not already in there).

+There is a [coding standard](https://github.com/bcvery1/tilepix/blob/master/CODING_STANDARD.md) which is a requirement for all pull requests.

 #### Add tests
 Additional tests, when they are meaningful, are a really useful contribution, and a good first issue.